-- 1. Make sure the headlamp switch is in the OFF position and then open the liftgate to expose the lamp assembly bolts. - 2.
-Remove the two bolts from the lamp assembly. - 3.
-Carefully remove the lamp assembly away from the vehicle by pulling the assembly straight out to expose the bulb socket.
+1. Make sure the headlamp switch is in the OFF position and then open the liftgate to expose the lamp assembly screws.

+2. Remove the two screws from the lamp assembly.

+3. Carefully remove the lamp assembly away from the vehicle by pulling the assembly straight out to expose the bulb socket.
 DO NOT TIP THE LAMP ASSEMBLY SIDEWAYS.

-- 4. Rotate the bulb socket counterclockwise and remove from lamp assembly. - 5.
-Pull bulb straight out of socket and snap in the new bulb. - 6.
-Install the bulb socket into the lamp assembly and rotate clockwise. - 7.
-Carefully install the tail lamp assembly on the vehicle by securing the lamp assembly with two bolts.
+4. Rotate the bulb socket counterclockwise and remove from lamp assembly.

+5. Pull bulb straight out of socket and push in the new bulb.

+6. Install the bulb socket into the lamp assembly and rotate clockwise.

+7. Carefully install the tail lamp assembly on the vehicle and secure with two screws.